weishiuchang/writeups/onprem-istio/README.md

 Nice!
 Though this is by no means a real test, it still gives me the warm fuzzies that traffic is at least biased toward the heavily weighted version 1.0 of our helloworld application.

 So what have we learned?
-We now know that VirtualServices matches on the external hostname in the request to decide what to do with traffic, DestinationRules matches on the internal Service hostname to decide what to do with traffic, and the two work together with label selectors to distribute network flows to Pods.
-We *also* learned that an Istio sidecar is **not** needed for DestinationRules!
-That is also a surprise as well, as it further pulls us down the rabbit hole on trying to define why we would deploy sidecars beyond mTLS.
+* We now know that VirtualServices matches on the external hostname in the request to decide what to do with traffic, DestinationRules matches on the internal Service hostname to decide what to do with traffic, and the two work together with label selectors to distribute network flows to Pods
+* We *also* learned that an Istio sidecar is **not** needed for DestinationRules!
+That is a surprise as well as it further pulls us down the rabbit hole on trying to define why we would deploy sidecars beyond mTLS

 # What's next?